 In a typical year we admit eight students across the various Classics-related courses, the majority of them for single-honours Classics, but we are flexible.
 You will be taught in College for most of your chosen options, and always by experts in the particular field.

-The College Library (which recently has been completely renovated as well as expanded) maintains an unusually strong classical section, and all incoming students are offered copies of the Oxford Latin Dictionary and the Liddell and Scott Greek Lexicon on loan for the duration of their studies.
+The College Library (which recently has been completely renovated as well as expanded) maintains an unusually strong classical section.
 The College has generous book and travel grant schemes, and Classics students have often used the latter to help fund trips to ancient sites.

 Employers highly value the Classics degree.
 Magdalen Classicists have gone on to a wide variety of careers, such as law, school-teaching, finance, media, the creative arts and indeed academia.

-Magdalen teaches almost all the Classics-related courses: Classics (referred to as ‘Literae Humaniores’), Classics & English, Classics & Modern Languages, Classics with Oriental Studies, Classical Archaeology & Ancient History, Ancient & Modern History.
+Magdalen teaches almost all the Classics-related courses: Classics (referred to as ‘Literae Humaniores’), Classics & English, Classics & Modern Languages, Classics with Asian and Middle Eastern Studies, Classical Archaeology & Ancient History, Ancient & Modern History.

 Entry requirements